aisingapore/PeekingDuck/docs/source/training_pipeline/03_using_custom_dataset/use_case/03b_object_detection.rst

    num_classes       : 11 # change this - number of labels in your dataset

    # FOR COCO FORMAT
-   train_ann         : "instances_train2017.json" # change this - name of your train json annotation file + .json extension
+   train_ann         : "instances_train2017.json" # change this - name of your train JSON annotation file + .json extension
-   val_ann           : "instances_val2017.json" # change this - name of your val json annotation file + .json extension
+   val_ann           : "instances_val2017.json" # change this - name of your val JSON annotation file + .json extension
    test_ann          : null
    image_sets        : null